mjrlowe/maze_generator/README.md

 See the examples folder for more examples.

-Also see this OpenProcessing sketch: [https://openprocessing.org/sketch/908761](https://www.openprocessing.org/sketch/908761).
+Also see [this](https://www.openprocessing.org/sketch/908761) OpenProcessing sketch.

 ## Maze.create()